ROBMYERS1856/University-of-Minnesota-/Splunk Command Examples.md

 - source="windows_server_logs.csv" | top  status

 Determine an appropriate baseline and threshold for hourly level of failed Windows activity.
-Create an alert to trigger when the threshold has been reached.
-The alert should trigger an email to SOC@VSI-company.com.

 - source="windows_server_logs.csv"  status=failure

 Determine a baseline and threshold for hourly count of the signature **an account was successfully logged on**.
-Create an alert to trigger when the threshold has been reached.
-The alert should trigger an email to SOC@VSI-company.com.

 - source="windows_server_logs.csv" signature="An account was successfully logged on"

 Determine a baseline and threshold for hourly count of the signature **a user account was deleted**.
-Design the alert based on the corresponding SignatureID.
-Create an alert to trigger when the threshold has been reached.
-The alert should trigger an email to SOC@VSI-company.com.

 - source="windows_server_logs.csv" signature_id=4726